vbounyasit/MyDataFramework/README.md

 project from scratch?

 ## License
-The Rift Framework is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+The DataFlow Framework is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).